hotosm/qgis-templates-and-symbology-plugin/README.md

 From the **Install from ZIP** page, select the zip file and click the **Install** button to install plugin
 ![Screenshot for install from zip option](docs/images/install_from_zip.png)

+#### Install from custom plugin repository

+After adding the new repository, the plugin should be available from the list of all plugins that can be installed.

+**NOTE:** While the development phase is on going the plugin will be flagged as experimental, make sure to enable the QGIS plugin manager in the **Settings** page to show the experimental plugins in order to be able to install it.

 When the development work is complete the plugin will be available on the QGIS official plugin repository.